Oktoberfest - ein Fest der Landeshauptstadt München

 The museum tent brings the history of the Oktoberfest to life.
 A special exhibition provides an insight into the history of ghost trains.
 A new feature is the "Humoristic Velodrome", where children and young people can ride on penny-farthings for the first time this year.
 Here, face painting for children is offered every Monday, Wednesday and Friday as part of the free children's program, and balloon arts on Tuesdays and Thursdays.

-The Tradition festival tent, for example, is already suitable for small children during the day, although it is not quite a small beer tent: Here, a soda fountain flows in the beer garden where the Münchner Kindl stops by every Wednesday from 10 a.m. to noon.
+The Festzelt Tradition, for example, is already suitable for small children during the day, although it is not quite a small beer tent: Here, a soda fountain flows in the beer garden where the Münchner Kindl stops by every Wednesday from 10 a.m. to noon.
 As a special service, there is a covered stroller parking area, children's toilets, diaper-changing facilities and a Münchner Kindl figurine for souvenir photos.

 A special tip: At the Munich Marionette Theater, puppeteer Siegfried Böhmke and his ensemble present a program that changes every hour from 11 a.m. to 6 p.m. daily.